Shine Lawyers Main Logo

 Workers' compensation

-Construction and building sites can be dangerous places to work, with the heavy machinery and materials, tools, working at height and people coming and going.
+Construction and building sites can be dangerous places to work, combining heavy machinery and equipment, power tools, working at height and different tradespeople working to different schedules.

 Check if you have a claim with our simple, free online tool.